Mohammad's Training Plan

 Open in YouTube ↗

 Follow top to bottom.
+MAT · moves are grouped right after the warm-up so all your floor work is done in one go — keep them submaximal (activation, not failure) so your trunk is fresh for the lifts.
 Ramp-up = easy prep sets (reps@% of working weight); they don't count toward the working sets shown.
 Each card shows the muscles worked, front & back.

 Warm-up · Easy cardio